robotlearn/pyrobolearn/docs/source/simulators.rst

 Future works
 ------------

-My main objectives for future works are the implementation of:
+Currently, I am working on supporting the following simulators:
 - the Mujoco interface; I originally did not start with it as it is closed-source and requires a License.
 However, it is used a lot in research and thus it could be interesting to have it as well.
+- the DART interface; there is a minimal implementation of it in PRL where I was mostly playing around with it.
+- the RaiSim interface; the ``raisimpy`` python wrapper has been implemented, and a minimal implementation is provided.

+My main objectives for future works are the implementation of:
 - the Gazebo-ROS interface; a part has already been implemented but it is far from over.
 - the Isaac interface if Nvidia provided a nice Python API.

 Possible other future works might include the implementation of:
-- the DART interface; there is a minimal implementation of it when I was playing around with it
 - the opensim interface; this interface is for musculoskeletal models but this can be interesting when testing algorithms/models.